 Pursuant to the Contribution Agreement and Plan of Reorganization, H&E Holdings issued a series of preferred and common units in exchange for all the outstanding stock of ICM Equipment.
 The acquisition was accounted for under the purchase method of accounting.
 H&E Equipment Services was considered the acquirer for accounting purposes.
-The excess of liabilities assumed over fair value of assets acquired was approximately \$3.5 million.
+The fair value of the equity interests issued by H&E Equipment Services in exchange for ICM Equipment was approximately \$6.6 million.
 Under the purchase method of accounting, the acquired assets and assumed liabilities have been preliminarily recorded at their estimated fair values at the date of acquisition.
 There was no goodwill or other intangible assets recorded in connection with the transaction.
 The operating results of ICM Equipment have been included in the accompanying condensed consolidated financial statements from the date of acquisition.